So You’re Hosting a Holiday Party–Now What?

 Create a spreadsheet.
 Itemize decorations and ingredients you already have on hand.
 This will save you from duplication and wasted time and money.

 Consider a potluck style party.
 When you have more spirit than cash, throwing a potluck holiday party is a great way for guests to showcase their culinary skills and create an even greater community vibe without spending a lot of money.
 Here are some tasty and easy one-dish potluck ideas any guest could manage.

 Make giftable centerpieces.
 Guests create a take-home centerpiece by filling clear glasses or bowls with combinations of ornaments, holiday paper, tinsel, pine twigs, holly or any other festive holiday decor.
 They may place it anywhere and remind them to take it home at the end of the night.
 A great money-saving idea I use all the time is going to local thrift stores to stock up on decorations.
-To jump start more creative ideas, check out these whimsical holiday decorating tips.

 4. Cook ahead of time